Cookies set by Bubble

 Bubble's default cookies

-By default, Bubble sets a few cookies on users and visitors of your Bubble app.
-These are for authentication purposes and enable key functionality of the Bubble platform, such as keeping an end-user logged in, being able to tie a visitor to an app user through sign-up, etc.
+By default, Bubble sets a few essential cookies for users and visitors of your Bubble app.
+These cookies are used for authentication and enable key platform functionality, such as keeping a user logged in and linking a visitor to their account upon sign-up.

 Disabling default Bubble cookies